andrewsuzuki/website-old/content/pages/about.md

 Laravel, Wordpress, Bootstrap, jQuery, AngularJS, Node.js, Express

-Vim is my code editor of choice when used through tmux and iTerm2.
-I use OS X and Ubuntu Linux.
+Vim is my code editor of choice when used through tmux, zsh, and iTerm2.
+I also use OS X and Ubuntu Linux.

 #### Cycling

 In the summer of 2014, I rode my bicycle on a 4,000-mile, 42-day trek across the United States.
 I started in New Haven, Connecticut and biked to San Francisco, California.
 It was a self-supported tour &ndash; I hauled around 70 pounds of gear and mostly camped off the side of the road.
-You wouldn't believe how few showers I took.
+You wouldn't believe how few showers I took!

 Aside from touring, I also race road bikes with the UConn Cycling Team and compete with major schools all around the Northeast.
 I try to ride my bike every day.